Bermuda-Digital-Entertainment/Bermuda-Digital-Entertainment.github.io/index.md

 <br/><br/>![Tiled](/media/tiled.gif)
 <br/><br/>Maps from Tiled can be easily imported into LibGDX, and we've even implemented our own collision system around it - ready out of the box!

-## Now's the best time to go Bermuda Digital Entertainment!
-[Check out](https://github.com/Bermuda-Digital-Entertainment/York-Pirates-2) our repository on GitHub!
+# [Check out](https://github.com/Bermuda-Digital-Entertainment/York-Pirates-2) our repository on GitHub!